Bauzi

 - Environmental Education Programs

-- Programs aim to educate both Bauzi youth and outsiders about sustainable practices and the importance of environmental stewardship.
+- Programs educate both Bauzi and outsiders on conservation and traditional ecological knowledge.

 - Notable Figures